What is church?

 I love church.
 I love to see faces and people with hope in their heart.
 I love to see children run to Sunday School.
 I love to see ushers greet you with a smile.
 I love the whole experience.

 I grew up going to church, it was a Sunday expectation.
 I received Jesus as my Lord and Savior at a young age and I looked up to the older generation around me, all so in love with Jesus.
 I admired their worship, I admired their prayers, and I admired their discipline.
-I would recognize the same faces each week, looking out for the usher who wouldn't let me go to the bathroom alone (smart lady).

 Their faith and courage inspired me, it helped me become a strong believer.
 Even though I wasn't a loud christian preaching to everyone at school, I said prayers in my heart.
 Even though I didn't have the Apostle's Creed memorized, I still believed in what it said.
 Although the people in my church were great examples, I didn't hold it as the only expectation for my life.
 I wanted to know Jesus for myself, I wanted to know the Bible through and through, letting my spirit be guided by the Holy Spirit.